-- 1. Torque steering gear to cross member bolts to 55 ft. lbs. - 2.
-Disconnect intermediate rod from pitman arm by removing ball stud cotter pin, nut, then using Remover J-3295 as shown in Figure 8-32. - 3.
+- 1. Torque steering gear to cross member bolts to 60-70 lb. ft. - 2.
+Disconnect intermediate rod from pitman arm by removing ball stud cotter pin, nut.
+Then using Remover J-3295, screw remover onto intermediate rod stud and tap on end of remover to separate parts.
+Support pitman arm to avoid undue pitman arm strain. - 3.
 Turn steering wheel slowly from one extreme to the other.
 CAUTION: Never turn the wheel hard against the stopping point in the gear, as damage to the ball nut assembly may result.